nurpabuccu/nurpabuccu.github.io/_posts/2020-10-18-hacktober.md

 key: page-single
 ---

 Hacktober CTF is an event that organized by Cyber Hacktics.
-I participate with my friends batcain and hackerbecker as Numinious Episcopate.
+I participated with [@batcain](https://github.com/batcain) and [@hackerbecker](https://github.com/ebubekirtrkr) as Numinious Episcopate.
 We solved 51 challenges in SQL, Programming, Steganography, Cryptography, OSINT, Forensics, Traffic Analysis, Linux and Web Exploitation categories.
 I'll be showing some of them right now.

 ## SQL